 The most recent election for Council took place on September 26, 2017.
 This election determined the town’s municipal governance for the next four years.
 These are the 2017 ELECTION RESULTS.

 The Portugal Cove-St. Philip’s Council is comprised of a Mayor and six Councillors.
-The vote for Mayor is held separately from the votes for Councillors on Election Day.
-The successful Councillor with the most votes will be nominated for the position of Deputy Mayor and a vote at the first Council meeting will ratify that position.
+The vote for Mayor is held on a separate ballot from the Councillors ballot.
+The successful Councillor with the most votes will be automatically nominated for the position of Deputy Mayor.
+At their first Council meeting, Council will vote for the Deputy Mayor position, if a second nominee is put forth.

 – – – – –